-- 1. One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the floor area does not exceed 120 square feet (11.15 m). - 2.
+- 1. One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the floor area does not exceed 120 square feet (11.15 m2). - 2.
 Fences not over 8 feet (2438 mm) high. - 3.
 Oil derricks. - 4.
 Retaining walls which are not over 4 feet (1219 mm) in height measured from the bottom of the footing to the top of the wall, unless supporting a surcharge or impounding Class I, II or III-A liquids. - 5.
 Water tanks supported directly on grade if the capacity does not exceed 5,000 gallons (18 925 L) and the ratio of height to diameter or width does not exceed 2 to 1. - 6.
 Sidewalks and driveways not more than 30 inches (762 mm) above grade and not over any basement or story below and which are not part of an accessible route.

-- 7. Painting, papering, tiling, carpeting, cabinets, counter tops and similar finish work. - 8.
-Temporary motion picture, television and theater stage sets and scenery. - 9.
-Prefabricated swimming pools accessory to a Group R-3 occupancy, as applicable in Section 101.2 (Scope), which are less than 24 inches (610 mm) deep, do not exceed 5,000 gallons (18 925L) and are installed entirely above ground. - 10.
-Shade cloth structures constructed for nursery or agricultural purposes and not including service systems. - 11.
-Swings and other playground equipment accessory to detached one- and two-family dwellings. - 12.
-Window awnings supported by an exterior wall which do not project more than 54 inches (1372 mm) from the exterior wall and do not require additional support of Group R-3, as applicable in Section 101.2 (Scope), and Group U occupancies. - 13.
-Movable cases, counters and partitions not over 5 feet 9 inches (1753 mm) in height.
+Painting, papering, tiling, carpeting, cabinets, counter tops and similar finish 7. work.
+Temporary motion picture, television and theater stage sets and scenery.
+8. Prefabricated swimming pools accessory to a Group R-3 occupancy, as 9. applicable in Section 101.2 (Scope), which are less than 24 inches (610 mm) deep, do not exceed 5,000 gallons (18 925L) and are installed entirely above ground.
+10. Shade cloth structures constructed for nursery or agricultural purposes and not including service systems.
+11. Swings and other playground equipment accessory to detached one- and twofamily dwellings.
+12. Window awnings supported by an exterior wall which do not project more than 54 inches (1372 mm) from the exterior wall and do not require additional support of Group R-3, as applicable in Section 101.2 (Scope), and Group U occupancies.
+13. Movable cases, counters and partitions not over 5 feet 9 inches (1753 mm) in height.
+Electrical: Repairs and maintenance: Minor repair work, including the replacement of lamps or the connection of approved portable electrical equipment to approved permanently installed receptacles.
+Radio and television transmitting stations: The provisions of this code shall not apply to electrical equipment used for radio and television transmissions, but do apply to equipment and wiring for power supply, the installations of towers and antennas.
+Temporary testing systems: A permit shall not be required for the installation of any temporary system required for the testing or servicing of electrical equipment or apparatus.
+Gas: Portable heating appliance.
+1. Replacement of any minor part that does not alter approval of equipment or 2. make such equipment unsafe.
+Mechanical: